-A master photogravure printer and a leading pictorialist photographer at the turn of the twentieth century.
-Annan produced most of his own work as well as that of others in the photogravure process, which he learned from its inventor, Karel Klíč.
+A master photogravure printer and a leading pictorialist photographer at the turn of the twentieth century, James Craig Annan produced most of his own work, as well as that of others, in photogravure (which he learned from its inventor, Karel Klíč).

-Annan was the son of photographer Thomas Annan, known for his early documentation of the slums of Glasgow.
-He joined his father’s business at a young age and began assisting in studio portraiture and photographic reproductions of artwork.
+Son of photographer Thomas Annan, known for his early documentation of the slums of Glasgow, he joined his father’s business at a young age and began assisting in studio portraiture and photographic reproductions of artwork.
 T. & R. Annan and Sons of Glasgow soon became Britain’s foremost gravure printing establishments.
 In 1883, he and his father traveled to Vienna to study with Klíč.

-Annan became popular as a professional portrait photographer, but he also produced personal work, primarily portraits and genre scenes.
+Annan became a popular portrait photographer; however, he continued to produce his own work, primarily portraits and genre scenes.
 In 1894 he was elected to The Linked Ring, England’s most prestigious group of creative photographers.
-A few years later Annan published a limited-edition portfolio of his work, Venice And Lombardy: A Series Of Original Photogravures.
+A few years later, Annan published a limited-edition portfolio of his work, Venice And Lombardy: A Series Of Original Photogravures.
 He exhibited widely at such venues as the London Salon, the 1901 Glasgow International Exhibition, Alfred Stieglitz’s Photo-Secession galleries, the Paris Salon, and the 1910 International Exhibition Of Pictorial Photography at the Albright-Knox Art Gallery in Buffalo.
 In 1900 Annan gave a solo retrospective at the Royal Photographic Society, which subsequently awarded him an honorary fellowship.

 Unlike other photographers, Annan supplied his own photogravures for Camera Notes (1898–1903), the top photographic periodical in the United States at the time.
 Shortly thereafter, when Alfred Stieglitz began publishing the even more sumptuous journal Camera Work, Annan continued to contribute his own work and gravures by other British photographers, such as George Davison.
 Stieglitz included twenty-five of Annan’s photogravures in the magazine and devoted the entire January 1914 (no. 45) issue to him.